Servicing and MOT

 Waiting for your car

-The length of a service can vary so you may need to organise transport home to avoid a long wait at the dealership.
+Due to the current COVID-19 situation, you may not be able to wait at the dealership while your vehicle is being serviced.
+Contact your dealer to find out what measures they have put in place to safely service your car.
 If you’ve given the dealership three weeks’ notice from when you booked a service or repair, they will give you a standard courtesy car.
 If the courtesy car is not suitable for your needs we will try to make other arrangements.

 Keep a record